Men of War: Men of War: Red Tide

 Men of War: Red Tide is the first of the standalone 'expansions' to Men of War.
 The game is slightly enhanced from Men of War via its minor bug fixes and tweaks.
 The game includes the largest single player campaign in the Men of War series, with 28 missions across 6 campaigns.
 The game does not, however, include any multiplayer features which became a major criticism.
 The single-player is based on the feats of the Naval Infantry of the Black Sea Fleet in World War II.
-The missions are generally longer and extensively brutal compared to the other games.
+The missions are generally longer and extensively difficulty compared to the other games.

 Men of War: Assault Squad

 Men of War: Assault Squad was the first game in the Men of War series to not have a story-based campaign.
 Assault Squad is instead geared more towards massive scale multiplayer battles, and is the first in the series to be based mainly on multiplayer.
 The game also builds on a more massive scale battle system.
 The game is also geared more towards large amounts of infantry, which works hand in hand with the ability to select a larger squad of troops.
 Infantry are less valuable than in previous titles, and can sometimes be considered cannon fodder.
-The game also has more multiplayer maps, enhanced graphics, more vehicles and infantry and more.
+The game also has more multiplayer maps, enhanced graphics, more vehicles and infantry.
 A large array of vehicles and infantry are available, with stats according to the unit price.
 For example, a group of riflemen would have only basic rifles, grenades, and occasionally only field caps.
 On the other hand, the elite unit would have an upgraded health, anti-tank grenades, helmets and better weaponry.
 The game includes Germany, Great Britain, the United States, the Soviet Union and Japan as playable factions, each with a large array of tanks, guns, vehicles and infantry.
 The game also has skirmish missions, which are on a similar scale and somewhat similar style as multiplayer, but are faced off against a large defending AI force and can be played online.
 Multiple DLC were released, adding skirmishes and multiplayer maps.
 A Game Of The Year edition was released after all the DLC was released.